Nanolithography: History

-The NL has evolved from the need to increase the number of sub-micrometer features (e.g. transistors, capacitors etc.) in an integrated circuit in order to keep up with Moore's Law.
+Nanolithography has evolved from the need to increase the number of sub-micrometer features (e.g. transistors, capacitors etc.) in an integrated circuit in order to keep up with Moore's Law.
 While lithographic techniques have been around since the late 18th century, none were applied to nanoscale structures until the mid-1950s.
 With evolution of the semiconductor industry, demand for techniques capable of producing micro- and nano-scale structures skyrocketed.
 Photolithography was applied to these structures for the first time in 1958 beginning the age of nanolithography.

 Since then, photolithography has become the most commercially successful technique, capable of producing sub-100 nm patterns.
 There are several techniques associated with the field, each designed to serve its many uses in the medical and semiconductor industries.
 Breakthroughs in this field contribute significantly to the advancement of nanotechnology, and are increasingly important today as demand for smaller and smaller computer chips increases.
 Further areas of research deal with physical limitations of the field, energy harvesting, and photonics.

-Naming
+Etymology

 From Greek, the word nanolithography can be broken up into three parts: "nano" meaning dwarf, "lith" meaning stone, and "graphy" meaning to write, or "tiny writing onto stone."

-Photo lithography
+Photolithography

 As of 2021 photolithography is the most heavily used technique in mass production of microelectronics and semiconductor devices.
-It's characterized by both high production throughput and small-sized features of the patterns.
+It is characterized by both high production throughput and small-sized features of the patterns.